+Topics include:

-Topics include: - 1.
-How to develop a growth mindset and face challenges - 2.
-What are the most effective study strategies - 3.
-How to use 'Unifrog'; a platform to help choose careers and university courses - 3.
+- How to work well as a team - What are the most effective study strategies? - How to use 'Unifrog'; a platform to help choose careers and university courses - 3.
 Assessment: This subject will not be formally assessed. - 4.
-Recommended reading/Websites of interest:
+Recommended reading/websites of interest: